 3. Contact Moment: I Have a Question and Need Advice

-Imagine your chatbot recognises Dave — remember, he’s logged in — and uses data (SMS sent, site visit made) to instantly empathise?
+Imagine your chatbot recognizes Dave — remember, he’s logged in — and uses data (SMS sent, site visit made) to instantly empathize?
 Not “Hello, how can I help?” but “Hello Dave, I see your usage is increasing” What a win!
 It’s instant, it’s personable, and it anticipates his problem.
 You’re on the right track.

 4. Personal Advice: Continuing the Conversation

 You’ve added value to another touchpoint and now the customer’s talking to you about solutions.
 The chatbot understands Dave’s concerns and can trigger another customer interaction: perhaps an SMS, perhaps a reach-out on WhatsApp by a human agent, perhaps an outbound call.

 Key here: the course of action is prompted by the customer’s deeds.
 Different events require different levels of service.
 Whatever matters to Dave is what gets done.